-The Authority offers modifications of First Mortgage Loans that are Self-Insured Mortgage Loans (each a "Self-Insured First Mortgage Loans") to mortgagors experiencing hardship who cannot refinance their Self-Insured First Mortgage Loans because the outstanding balances exceed the current fair market values of their single family properties.
+The Authority offers modifications of First Mortgage Loans that are Self-Insured Mortgage Loans (each a "Self-Insured") First Mortgage Loan") to mortgagors experiencing hardship who cannot refinance their Self-Insured First Mortgage Loans because the outstanding balances exceed the current fair market values of their single family properties.
 Each such loan modification may include an extension of the term, a reduction in the interest rate for all or a portion of the term and/or, if it is an Interest Only Loan, a delay in the commencement of principal payments.
 The Authority does not offer the loan modifications to potentially eligible mortgagors by direct solicitations but may do so in the future.
-As of June 30, 2017, under the current and prior loan modification programs, the Authority has modified Self-Insured First Mortgage Loans with an approximate aggregate principal balance, as of the respective dates of modification, of \$159.8 million (for mortgage loans which are modified more than once the principal balance as of each modification is included in this total figure).
+As of December 31, 2017, under the current and prior loan modification programs, the Authority has modified Self-Insured First Mortgage Loans with an approximate aggregate principal balance, as of the respective dates of modification, of \$162.4 million (for mortgage loans which are modified more than once the principal balance as of each modification is included in this total figure).
 The implementation of such loan modifications may negatively impact the revenues of the Authority but may reduce potential losses on the Self-Insured Mortgage Loans that are so modified; however, at this time the Authority can not give any assurance as to any potential impact on revenues and losses as a result of such loan modifications.
+The Authority typically modifies Second Mortgage Loans when it modifies First Mortgage Loans on the same property for the same borrower.
+The outstanding principal balance of Second Mortgage Loans are generally small.
+The Authority's modifications of Second Mortgage Loans typically consists of forgiving a portion of unpaid interest, allowing a number of payments to be missed, and then re-amortizing the remaining unpaid principal balance over the remaining loan term without changing the maturity date.